 Mobile Republic: Digital Caravans (2012)

-Commissioned to tour the North West of England in 2012, Mobile Republic travelled to Whitehaven, Blackburn, Preston, Beacons Festival in the Yorkshire Dales and CultureTECH in Northern Irelands’ Derry-Londonderry over the course of two years.
+Mobile Republic: Digital Caravans was commissioned to tour the North West of England in 2012, travelling to Whitehaven, Blackburn, Preston, Beacons Festival in the Yorkshire Dales and CultureTECH in Northern Irelands’ Derry-Londonderry over the course of two years.

 The classic touring caravan is a symbol of the traditional British summer holiday, but these caravans were not what they seemed.
 Beneath their innocent exteriors they had been radically remodelled and re-imagined by artists, architects and activists.

 Drawn together in a wagon circle gathered around a central ‘big-top’ designed by Bureau A, Mobile Republic boasted an artist’s studio, performance space and an indoor/outdoor cinema which screened London Fieldworks’ End of the Road and other short films.